boretech/admin/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: [':rocket: feather']
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Subject of the feature

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe your issue here.

-**Describe the solution you'd like**
+### Problem

-A clear and concise description of what you want to happen.
+If the feature requests relates to a problem, please describe the problem you are trying to solve here.

-**Describe alternatives you've considered**
+### Expected behavior

-A clear and concise description of any alternative solutions or features you've considered.
+What should happen?
+Please describe the desired behavior.

-**Additional context**
+### Alternatives

-Add any other context or screenshots about the feature request here.
+What are the alternative solutions?
+Please describe what else you have considered?